Skip to main content

 7 Facts About Older Adults and SNAP

-Setting the record straight with seven facts about seniors and SNAP
+Setting the record straight: 7 key facts about SNAP benefits

-2. The average SNAP benefit for older adults is $118/month.2 While there is a pervasive myth that older adults who qualify for SNAP only receive $23/month in benefits, this is largely untrue.
-The $23 figure is the minimum monthly benefit a senior can receive—80% of elderly SNAP participants receive more than the minimum.
+2. The average SNAP benefit for older adults is $188/month.2 While there is a pervasive myth that older adults who qualify for SNAP only receive $23/month in benefits, this is largely untrue.
+The $23 figure is the minimum monthly benefit a senior can receive—80% of SNAP participants age 60+ receive more than the minimum.
 Many older adults may be able to take advantage of deductions for other expenses that can increase their monthly SNAP allotment.
-According to the Center on Budget and Policy Priorities, the average monthly benefit per person in fiscal year 2024 will be $189 per month or $6.20 per day.3

 3. Many older adults who qualify for the excess medical expense deduction don’t use it.
 Seniors who spend more than $35 a month on out-of-pocket medical costs may be able to deduct that from their gross income when applying for SNAP, thus increasing their monthly benefit amount.
 Currently only 16% of older adults utilize the medical expense deduction, but it is estimated that many more SNAP-eligible older adults would qualify to use it.4 To learn more about the deduction, see our fact sheet SNAPshots: Maximizing the SNAP Medical Expense Deduction for Older Adults.